Taiwanese nationality law: History

-From the late 1980s, Taiwan developed a stronger sense of local national identity and more readily asserted its separate identity from that of China.
-Legal reforms between 1999 and 2002 greatly reduced the ease by which further grants of ROC nationality were made to overseas Chinese and restricted citizenship rights only to those with household registration in Taiwan.
+From the late 1980s, Taiwanese people developed a stronger sense of Taiwanese national identity and more readily asserted its separate identity from that of China.
+Legal reforms in the 1990s and 2000s greatly reduced the ease by which further grants of nationality were made to overseas Chinese and Mongolian, and restricted citizenship rights only to those with household registration in Taiwan.

-Nationals of Mongolia, which was part of Qing China until 1911, were also regarded as if they were mainland Chinese residents until 2002, when the Mainland Affairs Council removed the country from the administrative definition of the Mainland Area.
+Residents of Mongolia, which was part of Imperial China until 1911, were also regarded as if they were mainland Chinese residents until 2002, when the Mainland Affairs Council removed the country from the administrative definition of the Mainland Area.
 Since then, Mongolians have been treated as foreigners and are required to apply for visas before entering Taiwan.
-Nevertheless, the area of Outer Mongolia remains officially part of ROC territorial claims.
+In May 2013, the Mainland Affairs Council reaffirmed that Outer Mongolia is not a part of ROC's territorial claims and Mongolia is a sovereign state.

+Residents of mainland China, which is now under the jurisdiction of the People's Republic of China (PRC), were identified as nationals given the pre-1949 history of the Republic of China.
+In May 2023, Executive Yuan released a policy memorandum to clarify that: "The people of mainland China do not have ROC nationality, and hence are not ROC nationals." (中國大陸人民不具中華民國國籍、非屬中華民國國民) Legal scholars, on the other hand, argue that the matter is not resolved as executive branch explanations are not legally binding to courts.
+Hence, unless amended by the Legislative Yuan, both the Nationality Act and the Cross-Strait Act still include citizens of Mainland China (i.e., the PRC) as ROC nationals.

 Acquisition and loss of nationality

-Legislation granting Republic of China nationality is extremely broad in scope.
-All people of ethnic Taiwanese and mainland Chinese origin, regardless if they have resided overseas for an extended period of time, are technically ROC nationals.
-Consequently, children born abroad to any of these people automatically acquire ROC nationality at birth.
-Furthermore, because of Taiwan's continuing constitutional claims over areas controlled by the People's Republic of China, PRC nationals from mainland China, Hong Kong, and Macau are considered ROC nationals by Taiwan.
-Children born within the Taiwan Area to stateless parents are also ROC nationals at birth.
+Acquisition of nationality by birth

+Children born to at least one parent with nationality are automatically nationals at birth regardless of their place of birth.
+However, those children may be with or without household registration depending on indicated circumstances.
+Recently, people who acquired nationality by birth are mainly Taiwanese people living in Taiwan or overseas.
+For historical reasons, many ethnic Chinese and Mongolian living overseas may also acquire nationality by providing valid documents issued by the government of the Republic of China that verify their parent's ROC nationality.

+Children born within the Taiwan Area to stateless parents are also granted nationality at birth.

+Acquisition of nationality by naturalization

 Foreigners over the age of 20 may naturalize as ROC nationals after residing in Taiwan for more than five years and demonstrating proficiency in Mandarin Chinese.
 The residency requirement is reduced to three years if an applicant has a Taiwanese spouse or parent.
 Candidates for naturalization are typically required to renounce their previous nationalities unless they are workers in a reserved occupational field.
 Unmarried minor children cannot naturalize as ROC nationals independently, but a naturalized parent may apply for them on their behalf.